Scan & Automate: Connecting ProGlove MAI to n8n and Responding (Part 1)

 Start by setting up your MQTT broker.
 You can use HiveMQ Cloud to spin up a free instance.

-- Login with hivemq
+- Login with HiveMQ

 - Create a new serverless cluster and note your:

-- Broker URL
+- URL

 - Use the Webclient on your cluster to test the traffic.
+You can click the “connect with autogenerated credentials” to log in and then subscribe to the

 Step 2: Enable MQTT in Insight Dashboard